Danny Cage: Monster Factory

 In 2011, Cage took a co-ownership role of the Monster Factory.
 Cage and Sharpe moved the Monster Factory to its original home town, Paulsboro, before assuming full ownership from Sharpe.

 In 2013, Cage added former WWE and ECW wrestler The Blue Meanie and former ECW wrestler Billy Wiles as trainers at the Monster Factory and began to supplement training with seminars with WWE scout Gerald Brisco, former Ring of Honor lead announcer Kevin Kelly, Ohio Valley Wrestling's Rip Rogers, Les Thatcher, as well as wrestlers Montel Vontavious Porter, Colt Cabana, Stevie Richards, "Brutal" Bob Evans, Robbie E, The Powers of Pain, and Sean Waltman.
-The Monster Factory also conducts birthday parties and ring rentals.
+The Monster Factory also conducted birthday parties and ring rentals.
 In 2014, Marshall was added as an additional trainer while other wrestlers, like Jay Lethal and Waltman began to drop by for informal training sessions.

+Cage successfully ran the school until 2025, when he was forced to step back due to health issues.
+Shortly after, he announced the Monster Factory would close operations following its final ever show at the 2300 Arena on November 22, 2025.

-Cage's method of training has earned him praise from former WWE commentator Kevin Kelly, who has said: "Monster Factory takes seeds and grows crops in a setting that rivals the (WWE) Performance Center" and has seen students signed to WWE developmental deals and appear on WWE and Ring of Honor television.
+Cage's method of training earned him praise from former WWE commentator Kevin Kelly, who has said: "Monster Factory takes seeds and grows crops in a setting that rivals the (WWE) Performance Center" and has seen students signed to WWE developmental deals and appear on WWE and Ring of Honor television.

 In March 2023, Apple TV+ released a six episode documentary series entitled Monster Factory in partnership with Vox Media.
 The documentary starred Cage and five Monster Factory students: Notorious Mimi, Gabby Ortiz, Goldy, Bobby Buffet, and Lucas "Twitch" DiSangro.
 It tells the story of their training and personal lives, as well as the origins of the Monster Factory school.